 At two weeks old, some breeders liken the appearance of kitten genitalia to punctuation marks.
 A female kitten's genitals will resemble an upside-down exclamation point, with the vertical vaginal slit sitting just below the anus and with very little spacing in between (when the cat is upside down and facing you).
 A male kitten's organ looks more like a colon, with the penis residing just below the anus and separated by enough space to accommodate his testicles.
 You may even be able to see small lumps in that space, which will grow as the kitten matures.

 Another simpler, but less reliable, way to tell the sex of your kitten is by the color of its coat.
-Cats with three colors (sometimes called tortoiseshell cats) are almost always female.
-The chromosomal makeup of female cats is solely responsible for this coloration, so you can pretty much guarantee any calico cat is a girl.
+Tortoiseshell or tri-colored cats are almost always female.
+The chromosomal makeup of female cats is solely responsible for this coloration, so you can pretty much guarantee any calico cat is a girl as well.
 Orange or ginger-colored cats, however, are most often male (think of the iconic male tabby cats).
 Yet, this trait is not as reliable as the tri-colored trait, as only three-quarters of ginger-colored cats are male.

 As kittens become bigger, they start to develop their unique personalities.
 Male "tom kittens" may start to roam as they approach sexual maturity.
 They may also become territorial, often spraying to establish their home base and ward off trespassers.
 Males are also more restless and aggressive.

 Female kittens (sometimes as young as four months) may go into heat—vocalizing this "coming of age" with loud yowls and attention-seeking behavior.
 However, the earlier you spay or neuter your kitten (the standard recommendation is five to six months, but pediatric spay and neuter can happen at six to eight weeks) the less your cat will display these gender nuances.